-The megaspore mother cell undergoes meiotic division to produces four megaspores.
-One of these megaspores develops into the female gametophyte which is multicellular.
+The megaspore mother cell undergoes meiotic division produces four megaspores.
+One of these megaspores develops into the multicellular female gametophyte.
 The female gametophyte also has two or more archegonia, which are the female sex organs.

 Fertilization – When the pollen grains are released from the microsporangium, they get dispersed through wind and reach the female cones.
 The pollen grain develops a pollen tube, which grows towards the archegonium.

-The male gametes get discharged near the mouth of the archegonium.
-Fusion of the male and female gametes occurs.
+The discharge of male gametes happens near the mouth of the archegonium.
+The fusion of the male and female gametes occurs.
 After fertilization, a zygote develops to form the embryo and the ovule forms the seed.
 The following figure shows the life cycle of a gymnosperm.